Diversity, Equity & Inclusion Track

 Democratizing Finance Plenary (Wednesday, March 6th | 9:30 AM)

 To democratize finance, we must go beyond the world of high-end private investing and become inclusive of both retail investors and community-based decision-making practices.
-The range of available options is both wide and poorly understood.
 To achieve values-based investing at scale, there needs to be innovation in both the way investment dollars are sourced and how they are deployed for deepest impact.
 This discussion will engage philanthropic, community, and finance industry leaders to explore an inspiring array of solutions-oriented investment approaches that support the development of just and sustainable economies.

 Don Chen, President, Surdna Foundation (moderator)

 Rob Thomas, President, Social(k)